bbaysal/design-patterns/structural/README.md

 ### Composite Pattern

 It deals with the tree structure and intends that a leaf and composite to have the same interface.
 It is structured so that the components either the leaf or the individual object are the same.
 They are designed to have the same operators and functions.

+### Decorator Pattern

+The decorator pattern is used for adding the functionality of each level of the hierarchy without breaking down the other part of the system.
+IT addicts to the single responsibility principle in the OOP.

+The behavior of the parts of the system can be composed to decorate the classes.